NALSAR University of Law: Rankings

+Library

 NALSAR's library has a collection of more than 27,000 items comprising law reports, reviews, periodicals, manuals and choicest publications of textbooks and other resources.
 The Law Resource Center is the hub of all library activities and aims at fulfilling the research and academic objectives of the university.
 Its rich collection of primary and secondary legal resources is accessible to all the users in the campus.
 The VPN-configured Online Public Access Catalogue (OPAC) is accessible from any terminal in and out of the campus.
 It is designed to provide online information on the availability of titles and to allow the patrons to request for items that are on loan, renewal of books, access to patron accounts and other information services.
 Unlike the traditional OPACS, each record provides bibliographic information with hot links to the table of contents pages, reviews, publishers' notes, and peer driven reviews and ratings.
 The library has a depository of UN collections.
 A separate section houses all the proceedings of the organs of the United Nations.
 The print collection is augmented by online access.